markeasting/symfony-wordpress-bundle/README.md

 - [Redirection](https://wordpress.org/plugins/redirection) Easily manage 301 redirections, keep track of 404 errors
 - [Contact form 7](https://wordpress.org/plugins/contact-form-7)  Manage multiple contact forms, plus you can customize the form and the mail contents

-## Roadmap

-* More samples
-* Global maintenance mode for multi-site
-* Unit tests
-* Better type hinting

-## Drawbacks

-WordPress' functions are available in the global namespace.

-Some WordPress plugins may not work ( ex : Woocommerce ) or require extra works.

 ## Licence

 GPL 3.0 or later

-This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/metabolism/wordpress-bundle) to thank us for our work.
-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.